xyproto/zsnes/README.md

     make

-For other platforms than Linux, adjust the first 70 lines `Makefile` as needed.
+For other platforms than Linux, adjust the first 70 lines of the `Makefile` as needed.

 ### Debug build